Asymptotic properties of Bernstein estimators on the simplex: Contribution, outline and notation

 \subsection{Contribution}

-In this paper, our theoretical contribution is to find asymptotic expressions for the bias, variance, MSE and MISE for the Bernstein c.d.f.\ and density estimators on the $d$-dimensional simplex, defined respectively in \eqref{eq:cdf.Bernstein.estimator} and \eqref{eq:histogram.estimator}, and also prove their asymptotic normality and uniform strong consistency.
+In this paper, our contribution is to find asymptotic expressions for the bias, variance, MSE and MISE for the Bernstein c.d.f.\ and density estimators on the $d$-dimensional simplex, defined respectively in \eqref{eq:cdf.Bernstein.estimator} and \eqref{eq:histogram.estimator}, and also prove their asymptotic normality and uniform strong consistency.
 We deduce the asymptotically optimal bandwidth parameter $m$ using the expressions for the MSE and MISE as well.
 These theoretical results generalize the ones in \cite{MR2960952} and \cite{MR1910059}, who treated the case $d = 1$, and significantly extend those found in \cite{MR1293514}, who calculated the MSE for the density estimator when $d = 2$.
 In particular, our rates of convergence for the MSE and MISE are optimal, as they coincide (assuming the identification $m^{-1} \approx h^2$) with the rates of convergence for the MSE and MISE of traditional multivariate kernel estimators, studied for example in \cite{MR0740865}.
-In contrast to other methods of boundary bias reduction (such as the reflection boundary technique or boundary kernels (see e.g.\ \cite[Chapter 6]{MR3329609}), this property is built-in for Bernstein estimators, which makes them one of the easiest to use in the class of estimators that are asymptotically unbiased near (and on) the boundary.
+In contrast to other methods of boundary bias reduction (such as the reflection boundary technique or boundary kernels (see, e.g., \cite[Chapter 6]{MR3329609}), this property is built-in for Bernstein estimators, which makes them one of the easiest to use in the class of estimators that are asymptotically unbiased near (and on) the boundary.
 Bernstein estimators are also non-negative everywhere on their domain, which is definitely not the case of many estimators corrected for boundary bias.
 This is another reason for their desirability.
+The boundary properties of the Bernstein c.d.f.\ and density estimators are studied in the companion paper \cite{arXiv:2006.11756}.
+Bandwidth selection methods will be investigated in future work.